Arachnomorph/Pandemic-Helper/readme.md

 # Pandemic Helper

 A companion app for the Pandemic series of boardgames.
+You can try it [here](https://arachnomorph.github.io/Pandemic-Helper/)

 ## How does it work?